 Lyon

-France’s culinary heart and a UNESCO World Heritage site.
-Demand for teachers spans schools and universities, and the cost of living is lower than Paris.
+France's culinary heart and a UNESCO World Heritage site.
+Teacher demand spans schools and universities, with a lower cost of living than Paris.
+It's perfect for food enthusiasts who want urban amenities without capital-city prices.

-Known for vineyards and Atlantic beaches, Bordeaux’s growing economy has increased demand for English teachers.
-Ideal for wine lovers and those seeking a quieter lifestyle.
+Known for world-class vineyards and Atlantic beaches, Bordeaux's growing economy has increased demand for English teachers.
+Ideal for wine lovers seeking a quieter, more relaxed lifestyle.

 Toulouse